sinferno-1/major_project/README.md

 # ReadMe
-Using Machine Learinng techniques for AQI prediction.
+Using Machine Learing techniques for AQI prediction.
 Particularly exploring use of Long Short Term Memory Model (LSTM) for the purpose.
 For detailed info refer to the pdf: https://github.com/sinferno-1/major_project/blob/main/Paper.pdf Here is screenshot of the App.